bobbyiliev/101-linux-commands-ebook/ebook/en/content/107-the-grep-command.md

 ### Syntax:

-The general syntax for the cp command is as follows:
+The general syntax for the grep command is as follows:

 ```
 grep [options] pattern [files]